scytaleio/spiffe.github.io/docs/index.md

  - [SPIFFE Whitepaper](https://docs.google.com/document/d/1GjurNK2ROw4rXz-k-l68JtpGRkGj2fZcWqP6gksEriQ/edit#heading=h.pq1kki84bhak) the original proposal for SPIFFE, presented at GlueCon 2016.

- - [SPIFFE VSID specification](https://docs.google.com/document/d/1kP4Vm0_AJ4ZXPtmKH_nQNtvdydiKNDyX05gXM6fOHV0/edit) (May 2017, under active development) - a detailed specification for the [Verifiable Service Identity Document]({{site.baseurl}}/docs/vsid/), a combination of naming format, X.509 certificate format and set of trusted root bundles.
+ - [SPIFFE VID specification](https://github.com/spiffe/svid) (May 2017, under active development) - a detailed specification for the [SPIFFE Verifiable Identity Document]({{site.baseurl}}/docs/vsid/), a combination of naming format, X.509 certificate format and set of trusted root bundles.
 This allows two bundles with a common trust root to securely identify each other.